CARTAvis/carta-controller/docs/src/ubuntu_focal_instructions.rst

 .. note::

-    These instructions aim to be a complete guide for installing a multi-user CARTA system on a dedicated server, with authentication of local users via PAM, and other simple suggested defaults.
+    These instructions aim to be a complete guide for installing CARTA for multiple users on a dedicated server, with authentication of local users via PAM, and other simple suggested defaults.
 If you need to integrate CARTA into an existing system, please refer to the more detailed :ref:`installation` and :ref:`configuration` instructions for more options.

 .. note::